The Gospel, Today's Good News

 - Mark 16:6

-The tomb was believed to contain a body.
-And, having a body inside, the tomb would be expected to have a heavy, somewhat circular stone blocking its entrance.
+The tomb was believed to contain a body, and would be expected to have a heavy, somewhat circular stone blocking its entrance.
 These were the things that were on the minds of three woman who were on their way toward the location of the tomb.
-They wanted to anoint the body with some spices they had bought, and they were wondering, probably out loud, if they would be able to move aside the stone in front.
-As they neared, they were surprised to see the stone had already been moved.
-When they entered the tomb, they were quite a bit more than surprised that instead of containing the body of the one they were looking for, there was a young man there, who was wearing a white robe.
+They wanted to anoint the body with some spices they had bought, and they were wondering, probably out loud, if they would be able to move aside the stone.
+As they neared, they were surprised to see the stone had already been rolled to the side.
+When they entered the tomb, they were very surprised that instead of containing the body of the one who they were looking for, a young man was there, alive and awake, wearing a white robe.
 He was seated and he spoke to them.
 He told them that the person whose body they wished to anoint was not there; he had risen.
-He also told them not to be alarmed, but they fled, afraid.
+He also told them not to be alarmed.But the women fled, afraid.

 We read of these events on the final pages of the gospel of Mark.
 The three woman were Mary Magdalene, Salome, and Mary the mother of James, and the person they were looking for was Jesus of Nazareth.

 The young man had said to the women, "He is not here."
 He was not in the tomb.
 So where was he?